HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 Use-cases for redefinition

 - Disallow certain components
-- Change the occurrence of certain elements
+- Change the minimum and maximum occurrence of certain elements
 - Restrict allowed enumeration values

 > XSD 1.1 introduces a new method of subsetting called `override`.
 This method is preferred if you have access to a XSD 1.1 schema validator.